- Skin Cancer Prevention and Early Detection

 - Additional resources

 Most skin cancers can be found early with skin exams.
-Both regular exams by your doctor and checking your own skin frequently can help find cancers early, when they are easier to treat.
+Exams by your doctor and checking your own skin frequently can help find cancers early, when they are easier to treat.

-As part of a routine cancer-related checkup, your doctor should check your skin carefully.
+Some doctors and other health care professionals do skin exams as part of routine health check-ups.
 They should be willing to discuss any concerns you might have about this exam.

 It’s important to check your own skin, preferably once a month.
 A skin self-exam is best done in a well-lit room in front of a full-length mirror.
-You can use a hand-held mirror to look at areas that are hard to see.
+You can use a hand-held mirror to look at areas that are hard to see, such as the backs of your thighs.
 A spouse or close friend or family member may be able to help you with these exams, especially for those hard-to-see areas like your back or scalp.

 The first time you examine your skin, spend time carefully going over the entire surface.
 Learn the pattern of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes next time.
 Be sure to show your doctor any areas that concern you.